Rich Coleman was re-elected for a sixth term as MLA for Langley East on May 9, 2017. He is British Columbia’s Opposition Leader.

 He has served as vice-chair of the Cabinet Working Group on Liquefied Natural Gas (LNG) and the Priorities and Planning Committee.
-He was a member of the Treasury Board, the Cabinet Committee on Strong Economy, the Environment and Land Use Committee, and the Cabinet Working Group on Climate Leadership.
-He is also the B.C.
-Military Liaison with the Canadian Armed Forces.
+He was a member of the Treasury Board, the Cabinet Committee on Strong Economy, the Environment and Land Use Committee, the Cabinet Working Group on Climate Leadership, and served as B.C.’s Military Liaison with the Canadian Armed Forces.

 Rich’s dedication and passion for public service was shaped by his parents – his father was a civil servant and his mother was school teacher.
 They taught their children that community came first, and that serving others was the noblest thing a person could commit themselves to.
 That community-first attitude has guided Rich his entire life.